 ELK Elastic stack is a popular open-source solution for analyzing weblogs.
 In this tutorial, I describe how to setup Elasticsearch, Logstash and Kibana on a barebones VPS to analyze NGINX access logs.
 I don’t dwell on details but instead focus on things you need to get up and running with ELK-powered log analysis quickly.

 Comparing to other tools available ELK gives you extreme flexibility in terms of ways to analyze and present your logs data.
 Hosted solutions are a bit pricey with monthly costs starting around $50 for a reasonable features set.
 By following this tutorial you can setup your own log analysis machine for a cost of a simple VPS server.
 No need to be a dev-ops pro to do it yourself.

 ELK stack will reside on a server separate from your application.
 NGINX logs will be sent to it via an SSL protected connection using Filebeat.
 We will also setup GeoIP data and Let’s Encrypt certificate for Kibana dashboard access.

-Just to show you a sneak peak of what we will be building in this tutorial series:
+Just to show you a sneak peak of what we will be building:

 Let’s get started.